BookingEasy/booking-easy-wp/readme.txt

 **NOTE: You need to register an account on the Sagenda site and then you will get an authentication code which you will use to validate your Sagenda plugin.**

+**Shortcode**
+You can use Sagenda as shortcode in any page or plugin :
+[sagenda-wp] in a page or an article ( you can also display only one "bookable item" : [sagenda-wp bookableitem="my bookable item name"]).

 SAGENDA WP PLUGIN 1.2.X REQUIRE PHP 5.6 or 7.x  !
 FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 5.6 THERE IS NO SECURITY PATCH -> http://php.net/supported-versions.php